 ABOUT

-Mark Freiburger is an award-winning filmmaker with 20 years experience in commercials, branded content, feature films, television, and corporate marketing.
+Mark Freiburger is an award-winning filmmaker with experience in feature films, television, commercials, branded content, and corporate marketing.

 He achieved tremendous acclaim for directing the ‘Greatest Super Bowl Ad of All Time’ as named by CBS - which won the “Doritos Crash the Super Bowl” contest, beating out 5,000 other filmmakers.
-That commercial was the #1 ranked :30 ad of the 2013 Super Bowl according to the USA Today Ad Meter, and received over 4.2 Billion social media impressions - the most in Doritos/Frito Lay advertising history.
-He has since produced and directed over 100 commercials and branded content for numerous companies over the years, including a 3-year stint as the Sr. Producer/Director/Editor for the in-house creative agency at Accenture, a Fortune 500 company.
+His commercial was the #1 ranked :30 ad of the 2013 Super Bowl according to the USA Today Ad Meter, and received over 4.2 Billion social media impressions - the most in Doritos/Frito Lay advertising history.
+He has since produced, directed, and edited countless commercials, corporate films, and social branded content for dozens of global companies over the years, including a 3-year stint as the Sr. Producer/Director/Editor for the in-house creative ad agency at Accenture, a Fortune 500 company.

 In Film, he was mentored by legendary blockbuster director Michael Bay on the set of TRANSFORMERS: AGE OF EXTINCTION, shooting in the U.S. and Hong Kong.
-Early in his career, he made his own indie films DOG DAYS OF SUMMER (Sony Home Entertainment), and THE TRIAL (20th Century Fox).
-He was hired as an additional screenwriter to rewrite the Hillary Swank film ORDINARY ANGELS, which was released in theaters in February 2024 - grossing $20MM at the U.S. Box Office.
-He recently wrote and directed the faith-based drama feature BETWEEN BORDERS - based a true story about an Armenian refugee family set during the 1988 Nagorno-Karabakh conflict.
-Despite being released in theaters on a Sunday, it became the #15 highest grossing film at the U.S. box office on January 26th, 2025.
+Early in his career, he directed and produced his first indie feature DOG DAYS OF SUMMER, then went on to write and produce THE TRIAL (20th Century Fox), after producing a handful of other low budget indie features, including UNREQUITED starring Justin Baldoni.
+He wrote the British indie film BIRCHES based on the Adrian Plass novel “Silver Birches”, released in 2019.
+He was hired as an additional screenwriter to rewrite the Hilary Swank film ORDINARY ANGELS, which was released by Lionsgate in theaters in February 2024 - grossing over $20MM at the U.S. Box Office.
+He recently wrote and directed the Angel Studios’ feature BETWEEN BORDERS - based on a true story about an Armenian refugee family in the 1980s Soviet Union.
+Despite being released in limited theaters on an unconventional Sunday evening-only release, it sold out theaters across the U.S. and grossed over half a million dollars to become the #15 highest grossing film at the U.S. box office on January 26th, 2025.

-In TV, he was a segment producer on the PBS documentary DOWNING OF A FLAG, which was nominated for ‘Best Historical Documentary’ at the 2022 Emmy Awards.
-Mark also sold his first scripted series to 20th Century Television, as an Executive Producer alongside iconic Film & TV producer, Lee Daniels.
+In TV, he was a segment producer on the PBS documentary series DOWNING OF A FLAG, which was nominated for ‘Best Historical Documentary’ at the 2022 Emmy Awards and at the 2022 Peabody Awards.
+He and his team are currently in development on a “Preachers N’ Sneakers” TV series adaptation of the wildly viral Instagram account and book of the same name.
+That project was originally sold to 20th Century Television.

 Mark joined the Producers Guild of America in 2011, and he serves as an active board member of The Hope Project in Matagalpa, Nicaragua where he and his team are dedicated to serving one of the most marginalized communities in the Western Hemisphere.